stuartcrobinson/terminalizer-player/README.md

 hi ross -

-the only changes i made to this repo (since forking) are to index.html and this one line in `src/js/terminalizer.js` to hide the big svg play icon that otherwise flickers on page load
+the only changes i made to this repo (since forking) are to index.html and these lines in

+`src/js/terminalizer.js`

+to hide the big svg play icon that otherwise flickers on page load

 line 115: